azadyildiz/viewify/README.md

 ## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 🤝 Contributing

 We welcome contributions from the community!
 If you'd like to contribute to Viewify:

 1. Fork the repository